-Townhomes, and duplexes and small-scale multi-family residences are in various locations, with many being within two one-blocks of, but not facing, Maple Avenue.
+Townhomes and duplexes are in various locations, with many being within one block of, but not facing, Maple Avenue.
 A townhome development was completed with retail space below, in the block between Maple Avenue West and Church Street NW.
 A senior housing facility, Sunrise Assisted Living, opened in 2023 on Maple Avenue West.
 Neighborhoods with single-unit detached housing remains the dominant land use in the Town of Vienna.
+Such Commented [LD1]: Will be expanded to include current uses of land and current zoning percentages.

-Such properties are zoned RS-10, RS-12.5, and RS-16, which reflect, respectively, minimum lot sizes of 10,000 square feet, 12,500 square feet and 16,000 square feet.
+properties are zoned RS-10, RS-12.5, and RS-16, which reflect, respectively, minimum lot sizes of 10,000 square feet, 12,500 square feet and 16,000 square feet.